 Platform Selection

 Distribution is pivotal, so pick the platform that works best for you.
-The user base the nature of the content and your marketing aim will decide which platform suits best for you.
+The user base the nature of the content and your marketing objective will decide which platform suits best for you.
 Major platforms are your Facebook page, Instagram social media channel, YouTube as well as website, email newsletter or streaming services.
-Every platform out there have such specification and best practices to be followed although uploading a new video to make it perform.
+Every platform out there have such specification and best practices to be followed while uploading a new video to make it perform.

 Encoding and Formatting